 How much does it cost?
-Pre-K - K Divisions -\$150 1^{st} Grade - 12^{th} Grade Divisions - \$170
+Pre-K - K Divisions -\$160 1st Grade - 12th Grade Divisions - \$180

-Whatis included in the registration fees?
+What is included in the registration fees?
 Minimum of 7 games, end of season tournament, referees, insurance, newsletter, website, excellent fields, all equipment such as pylons, flags, sportsmanship trophies for some teams and a jersey.

 How do you form teams?
-The WNSL is open to full teams, partial teams and free agents.
-All players are welcome to request a coach on their registration, however, this is just a request -- there is no guarantee that the participant will be placed on the team they request.
+The WNSL is open to fill teams, partial teams and free agents.
+All players are welcome to request a coach on their registration, however, this is just a request.
+There is no guarantee that a participant will be placed on the team that they request.
 We try our best to accommodate requests, however, coaches with pre-formed or partially formed teams submit rosters with the players they intend on playing on their team.
-We go by this roster first that are submitted by the coaches.
-Players not on a pre-formed team are free agents and we work to place them on a team with classmates/players from their area or create an entire team from free agents.
+We go by this roster first.
+Players not on a preformed team are free agents and we work to place them on a team with classmates/players from their area or create an entire team from Free Agents.